 - American Express Centurion.
 This Amex card is widely-acknowledged as the first, and most prestigious, invitation-only card in the world.

-- JPMorgan Chase Palladium.
+- JPMorgan Chase Reserve.
 Made of metal, palladium and 24K gold, this card is also issued by invitation alone to JPMorgan’s private banking, wealth management and investment banking clients with investments of at least $30million (£23million).